bmun/huxley/docs/CONTRIBUTE.md

 	$ deactivate # After you're done

 ### Hub
 Hub is a command line interface to GitHub.
+It's optional for Huxley, but it certainly makes issuing pull requests easier.
 Install it using Homebrew, with

 	$ brew install hub